Allpix-Squared Simulations of Multi-element Germanium Detectors for Synchrotron Applications: Physics processes and simulation flow

 \subsection{Signal digitization and energy spectrum}

-Charge carriers accumulated around the pixel electrodes are transformed into a digital signal using the \textit{DefaultDigitized} module.
+Induced signals on pixels are transformed into a digital signal using the \textit{DefaultDigitizer} module.
 The applied threshold to each pixel has been fixed to 100~$\text{e}^{-}$.
-The electronics noise is modeled by a Gaussian distribution centered at zero with a standard deviation of 31~$\text{e}^{-}$, equivalent to an energy resolution (FWHM) of 235~eV at an X-ray energy of 5.9~keV and an integration time of 1~\textmu s.
+The electronics noise is modeled by a Gaussian distribution centered at zero with a standard deviation of 31~$\text{e}^{-}$.
+This value for electronics noise is equivalent to an energy resolution (FWHM) of 235~eV at an X-ray energy of 5.9~keV for a DPP using a trapezoidal filtering and an integration time (or peaking time) of 1~\textmu s.
 This value has been experimentally measured and has been cross-checked by a detector noise model~\cite{Bordessoule2020}.

-The main Digital Pulse Processor features (dead time and time resolution), have been modeled in an offline analysis.
+While the main DPP features, i.e. dead time and time resolution, are not yet modeled in Allpix Squared framework, these features have been modeled in an offline analysis.
 The dead time is the mean time for a DPP to digitize the signal amplitude.
-The time resolution models pile-up effects, i.e., the efficiency to resolve two close induced signals in time.
+The time resolution models pile-up effect, i.e., the efficiency to resolve two induced signals close in time.
 These two parameters are basically defined by the type of digital filter~\cite{Bordessoule2019}.
-Values of 1430~ns for measurement time and of 300~ns for time resolution have been set based on experimental data of a germanium detector equipped with XIA-DXP-xMAP DPP~\cite{Hubbard1996}.
+Values of 1430~ns for measurement time and of 300~ns for time resolution have been set based on experimental data of a germanium detector equipped with XIA-DXP-xMAP DPP~\cite{XIAXMAP,Hubbard1996}.

 Simulation results are stored in ROOT~\cite{Brun:1997pa} trees using the \textit{ROOTObjectWriter} module.
-For each simulated event, the information of the deposited charge carriers and the activated pixels is stored.
-The number of absolute simulated X-rays varies between $5 \times 10^7$~photons per value of energy in the case of the direct beam, equivalent to an exposure time of around 140~sec at a photon flux of $3.6 \times 10^5$~ph/sec to $2 \times 10^{11}$~photons in the case of target irradiation, equivalent to an exposure time of around 6~sec for a photon flux of $3.47 \times 10^{10}$~ph/sec.
+For each simulated event, the information of the charge carriers (the initial creation in \textit{DepositedCharge} and after diffusion in \textit{PropagatedCharge}) and the fired pixels (\textit{PixelHit}) is stored.
+The number of absolute simulated X-rays varies between $5 \times 10^7$~photons per value of energy in the case of the direct beam, equivalent to an exposure time of around 140~s at a photon flux of $3.6 \times 10^5$~ph/sec; to $2 \times 10^{11}$~photons in the case of sample irradiation, equivalent to an exposure time of around 6~sec for a photon flux of $3.47 \times 10^{10}$~ph/sec.